voodoos/ppx_deriving_jsont/README.md

 - [x] Support types with parameters
 - [ ] Use the quoter Luke
 - [ ] Support for all base types
+- [ ] Ensure locations make sense
 - [ ] Options (in the form of attributes)
     - [ ] for finer support of integers
     - [ ] for finer settings
     - [ ] to provide `doc` comments
     - [ ] for other kinds of objects mappings (as sets for example)
-- [ ] Handle some frequent pattern that do not map obvisousy from OCaml to JSON like variants with parameters (Yojson uses arrays).
+- [ ] Handle some frequent pattern that do not map directly from OCaml to JSON like variants with parameters (Yojson uses arrays).
-- [ ] A2lso generate objects' Paths
+- [ ] Also generate objects' Paths
 - [ ] Comprehensive testsuite

 # [@@deriving jsont]